dbhayal9/dbhayal9/README.md

 - 👀 I’m interested in Genomics data analysis and develope automated pipeline for NGS data.
 - 👀 I recently started my own Bioinformatics startup for data analysis services, research projects and Training.
 - 🌱 I’m currently learning Python, R and nextflow
-- 💞️ I’m looking to collaboration with my own start-up

 <!---
 dbhayal9/dbhayal9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.